Advanced Standing Option

 The Master of Science in Physical Therapy Advanced Standing Option is one year in length and students graduate with a Master of Science in Physical Therapy degree.

-The Department of Physical Therapy, University of Toronto, will consider applications from eligible physical therapists who have completed a four-year undergraduate degree in Physical Therapy at a Canadian university with a minimum mid-B average.
+The Department of Physical Therapy, University of Toronto, will consider applications from Physical Therapists who are currently registered for independent practice with their provincial regulating body and who have completed an appropriate physical therapy bachelor degree or equivalent as assessed by the University of Toronto.
+As per School of Graduate Studies’ regulations, applicants must have obtained a final average of at least mid-B from a recognized university.
 Applicants seeking admission to the MScPT Advanced Standing Option must meet the necessary requirements and submit the transcripts and documentation required by the University of Toronto, School of Graduate Studies (SGS).
 Students must be proficient in the computer and online environment.
-Applicants must be registered as independent practitioners with a relevant physiotherapy regulating body and/or have completed the PNE and are awaiting results.
+Applicants must be registered as independent practitioners with a relevant Canadian physiotherapy regulating body.

 Alternatively, if interested in graduate studies in the rehabilitation sciences, please visit the University of Toronto’s Graduate Department of Rehabilitation Science.

-The master’s curriculum is divided into a unit structure:
+The curriculum is divided into a unit structure:

 - PHT 1006Y Research and Program Evaluation for Physical Therapy Practice I (.75 credit)